khaifunglim97/flutter_ffi_examples/build-deps/README.md

 > For Android build, ensure Ninja is installed, with OpenJDK 8
 > and JAVA_HOME is set.

-> Build is only tested on NDK18 and CMake 3.10.2.
+> Build is only tested on NDK18 and Android CMake 3.10.2.
 Make sure
-> ANDROID_NDK_HOME is pointed to NDK18 with CMake 3.10.2 to avoid compile errors.
+> ANDROID_NDK_HOME is pointed to NDK18 to avoid compile errors.
 >

 ####Libsodium